 The Tradition London Group Boards are supported by two additional control committees; the Risk Committee and the Regulatory Committee.
-In addition, a local Audit Committee, chaired by an independent non-executive director, reviews the effectiveness of the control functions and the control environment in order to provide assurance to the Tradition London Group Boards on the effectiveness of these functions.
+In addition, a local Audit Committee, chaired by an independent non-executive director, reviews the effectiveness of the control functions and the control environment in order to provide assurance to the Tradition London Group Boards.